The Baltimore Convention Center is the premier location in

 The expansion of the Baltimore Convention

-and welcomes over 500,000 attendees.
+and welcomes approximately 500,000 attendees.
 On average, over the last five years, the

-in tax revenues for the city and state combined while generating 6,000 jobs.
+in tax revenues for the city and state combined while generating close to 5,000 jobs.
 According to the annual Crossroads report.

 Peggy Daidakis serves as the point of contact for the Maryland Public Information Act (MPIA) requests.
 Her contact information is as follows: